 So far, I can't make comments appear on archive pages.
 Please click on the post title or permalink to go to the post page, if you'd like to comment.

-Theories of government and the pull of power are two unrelated forces at work, like thought and gravity.
+Control and ideas about how to apply it are two unrelated forces at work, like gravity and thought.
 Gravity, by itself, is boring.
-It doesn’t result in anything particularly interesting and dealing with it is a lot of work.
-Thought, by itself, also doesn’t get anywhere.
-Worse, when applied, theories can be deadly.
-A theory about how to fly that ignores gravity will have regrettable results.
-Unsatisfactory governments based on untenable theories have killed millions of people.
-But when the two work together, when thought invents airplanes and space craft, then whole new worlds can open up and everyone can benefit.
+It’s just there and dealing with it is a lot of work.
+Thought, by itself, also results in nothing new, although that’s a better outcome than applying it badly.
+Then it can be lethal.
+A theory about how to fly that ignores gravity would have regrettable results, and unsatisfactory governments based on untenable theories have killed millions of people.
+But when ideas and forces work well together then thought can invent airplanes and spacecraft.
+Whole new worlds open up and everyone can benefit.

-My focus is more or less on how to ensure sustainable equity and liberty.
+My questions are more or less limited to methods of sustaining equity and liberty.
 That implies a degree of both are there to be sustained, or at least that the evolution required doesn’t involve a change into an unrelated organism.
 So, even though this is a work about rights, it’s not about how to acquire them.
 It’s only about what’s needed not to lose them.
 I don’t have a new or improved way to change bad governments into good ones.
 I wish I did.